-Note: We are listed in the ACGME under Sleep Medicine as: University of Colorado Program # 5200714103
+Note: We are listed in the ACGME and ERAS systems as: University of Colorado Program #0200731086

-We select highly motivated, dedicated, and enthusiastic individuals interested in being excellent sleep physicians and developing the field.
+Highly motivated, dedicated, and enthusiastic individuals interested in being physicians and scientists.

 Goals of the Fellowship Program

 The primary objective of this fellowship is to train outstanding physician-scientists and clinician-educators who will develop new and additional understanding and knowledge of the mechanisms and treatment of allergic and immunologic diseases.
 These physician-scientists will also become the teachers of allergy and clinical immunology for future generations.

 To accomplish this, we have developed a two-stage training program with two years devoted to fulfillment of the requirements for certification by the American Board of Allergy and Immunology.
 The first year is primarily devoted to clinical training.
 The second year of fellowship is dedicated to completion of clinical requirements and research training, which involves coursework, laboratory research, writing manuscripts and grants and is designed to provide the foundation of skills and experience that are necessary for success in academic medicine.
 The program is open to physicians who are either certified by or eligible to sit for the certification examinations of the American Board of Internal Medicine.
 Currently, three fellows enter the program each year.